-A gastric fold is wrapped around the distal esophagus which enforces the lower esophageal sphincter and prevent gastroesophageal reflux.
+A gastric fold is wrapped around the distal esophagus which enforces the lower esophageal sphincter and prevents gastroesophageal reflux.
+Additionally, narrowing the esophageal diaphragmatic hiatus will help to maintain the fundoplication re-enforced lower esophageal sphincter in the abdomen 3.

 Barium study of the upper GI is the main imaging technique for evaluation of postoperative fundoplication and its complications.